Sushma2506/Sushma2506/README.md

 </picture>

 ### Hi there 👋 here you can find about me
+ This is Sushma... im from India
+- 🌱 Earned a Master’s degree in Computer and Information Sciences
+- 💻 Working with **Java** and **Python**
+- 🔐 Experience with **Identity & Access Management (IAM)**
+- 🛠️ Hands-on experience with scripting and automation
+- 🤝 Comfortable working with Git, GitHub, and team-based workflows
- This is Sushma... im from India .🔭 I used to work on automation project.🌱 I’m currently learning Advanced computer Science masters level.🤔 I’m looking for help with github hidden techniques.💬 Ask me about automation.📫 you can reach me on 660-528-9024!!⚡ you always find me traveling, watching series...
+ you can reach me on 660-528-9024!!⚡ you always find me traveling, watching series...

 <!--
 **Sushma2506/Sushma2506** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.